-Test instructions should be delivered exactly as outlined in the Test Administration Handbook for Teachers.

-- After allowing the student time to reflect and consider, the Scribe will write as the student dictates and must not suggest ideas or words to use nor prompt in any other way. - As the student dictates, the Scribe will write word for word to reproduce the student's own language, printing all words in lower case without any punctuation, except as dictated by the student.
-The student must be aware of the need to advise of punctuation. - The student may read or request the Scribe read the text back throughout the test for the purpose of maintaining continuity; however, the Scribe should not lead the student to re-read the text. - A spelling check must be performed before the student can be given the scribed text to proofread and edit.
-The Scribe will select four (4) easy words, four (4) average words and four (4) hard words that have been used in the text and ask the student to orally spell each one.
-The Scribe will record the student's oral spelling of each word in a space below the text. - When completed, the Scribe must cover the scribed text and show the student only the 12 spelling words.
-The Scribe must ask the student to check these words and indicate any change that the Scribe should make. - When the test is over, the Scribe will write the selected words in brackets next to each of the words spelt by the student to avoid any confusion during the marking process. - During the editing time, the scribed text is given to the student to proofread and to indicate where punctuation is to be placed, if not indicated by the student in their original dictation.
-The Scribe will then mark the capitals, full stops, paragraphs etc. as directed by the student. - During this time the student may also indicate any changes or additions to the text, and the Scribe will write these where indicated by the student.
+- Test instructions should be delivered exactly as outlined in the Test administration handbook for teachers. - After allowing a student time to reflect and consider, a scribe will write as the student dictates and must neither suggest ideas or words to use, nor prompt in any other way. - As the student dictates, the scribe will write word for word to reproduce the student's own language, printing all words in lower case without any punctuation, except as dictated by the student.
+The student must be aware of the need to advise of punctuation. - The student may read or request the scribe read the text back throughout the test for the purpose of maintaining continuity; however, the scribe should not lead the student to re-read the text. - A spelling check must be performed before the student can be given the scribed text to proofread and edit.
+The scribe will select four (4) easy words, four (4) average words and four (4) hard words that have been used in the text and ask the student to orally spell each one.
+The scribe will record the student's oral spelling of each these 12 words in a space below the text. - When completed, the scribe must cover the scribed text and show the student only the 12 spelling words.
+The scribe must ask the student to check these words and indicate any change that the scribe should make. - When the test is over, the scribe will write the selected words in brackets next to each of the words spelt by the student to avoid any confusion during the marking process. - During the editing time, the scribed text is given to the student to proofread and to indicate where punctuation is to be placed, if not indicated by the student in their original dictation.
+The scribe will then mark capitals, full stops, paragraphs, etc., as directed by the student. - During this time, the student may also indicate any changes or additions to the text, and the scribe will write these where indicated by the student.

-6.6 Use of a NAPLAN Support Person: Reading, Language Conventions and Numeracy tests
+6.6 Use of a NAPLAN support person: reading, language conventions and numeracy tests

-- 6.6.1 A NAPLAN Support Person (see definition at Section 11) may: - be permitted for students with disability to assist with access to the Reading, Language Conventions and Numeracy tests, by shading bubbles indicated by the student, or writing short responses or answers dictated by the student for the tests - read aloud only those elements of the test that can be read to all students (see Section 8.6.11) - be either a teacher or a person officially engaged by the school to carry out this function.
+- 6.6.1 A NAPLAN support person (see definition in section 11) may: - be permitted for students with disability to assist with access to the reading, language conventions and numeracy tests by shading bubbles indicated by the student, or writing short responses or answers dictated by the student for the tests - can read aloud only those elements of the test that can be read to all students (see section 8.6.11) - be either a teacher or a person officially engaged by the school to carry out this function.

-The role of NAPLAN Support Person is distinct and separate from the role of test administrator (see definitions at Section 11).
+The role of a NAPLAN support person is distinct and separate from the role of a test administrator (see definitions in section 11).